blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 - Regardless of restrictions
     - `OTHER` Demands: recommend human review and status = `UNDER-REVIEW`
     - `TRANSPARENCY.KNOWN` Demands: recommend status = `GRANTED`, and data = `YES`.
-    - `TRANSPARENCY.DATA-CATEGORIES` Demands: recommend status = `GRANTED`, and data = list of Data Categories that are included in any of the Privacy Scope Triples included in the Eligible Privacy Scope.
+    - `TRANSPARENCY.DATA-CATEGORIES` Demands: recommend status = `GRANTED`, and data = list of Data Categories that are included in any of the [Privacy Scope Triples](#privacy-scope-triples) included in the Eligible Privacy Scope.
     - `TRANSPARENCY.PROVENANCE`, see [Resolving provenance in requests](#resolving-provenance-in-requests)
-    - `TRANSPARENCY.ORGANISATION`, `TRANSPARENCY.POLICY`, `TRANSPARENCY.RETENTION`, `TRANSPARENCY.DPO`, `TRANSPARENCY.WHERE`, `TRANSPARENCY.WHO`, Demands: recommend status = `GRANTED`, and data = information corresponding to the request taken from configuration settings as defined under [Implications for Systems](./RFC-PRIV.md#design-implications-for-systems-implementing-PRIV) and under [Configuration and Prerequisites](#configuration-and-prerequisites).
+    - `TRANSPARENCY.ORGANIZATION`, `TRANSPARENCY.POLICY`, `TRANSPARENCY.RETENTION`, `TRANSPARENCY.DPO`, `TRANSPARENCY.WHERE`, `TRANSPARENCY.WHO`, Demands: recommend status = `GRANTED`, and data = information corresponding to the request taken from configuration settings as defined under [Implications for Systems](./RFC-PRIV.md#design-implications-for-systems-implementing-PRIV) and under [Configuration and Prerequisites](#configuration-and-prerequisites).

 - With regards to Demand restrictions (if any) limiting the scope of the Demand:
     - first, check for presence of incompatible restrictions (and if incompatible recommend status = `DENIED`, motive = `REQUEST-UNSUPPORTED`):